obiwac/uclouvain-icpc/public/md/index.md

 Each week, our beloved coach Henri prepares a weekly contest on [Kattis](https://open.kattis.com/).
 Every Thursday at lunchtime we discuss the problems and solutions together.

-There is a lot of ressources to learn competitive programming, some website handle online contest to train :
+There are a lot of resources to learn competitive programming.
+Some website even host online contests to train on.

+Here are a few of them:

 - [Codeforces](https://codeforces.com/)
 - [Atcoder](https://atcoder.jp/)
 - [Kattis](https://open.kattis.com/)